 Now that you have closed off your beehives, what’s next?
-It’s time to start preparing for the next season of course!
+It’s time to start the preparation for the next beekeeping season of course!

 In the next 3 months, when winter fully succumbs and it’s cold as ice, it is not recommended for you to open your beehive.
 Make sure you are only doing so for good reasons.